fbpx

 • Eliminate clutter from your home.

-• When work is done for the day, hide it from view however possible, even if that means covering your computer with a blanket or storing your documents in a closet at night.
+• When the workday is over, hide it from view however you can, even if that means covering your computer with a blanket or storing your documents in a closet at night.

 • Ensure you always have good posture at your computer workstation.

-• These same principles also apply to your workspace at your office, so make sure to apply them when restrictions are lifted.
+• Apply these same principles to your workspace at your office once restrictions are lifted.

 Learn more about Feng Shui on my website.